SatoshiPortal/cyphernode/doc/README.md

 - Proxy: request handler.
 Well dispatch authenticated and authorized requests to the right component.
 Use a SQLite3 database for its tasks.
 - Proxy Cron: scheduler.
 Can call the proxy on regular interval for asynchronous tasks like payment notifications on watches, callbacks when OTS files are ready, etc.
 - Pycoin: Bitcoin keys and addresses tool.
 Used by Cyphernode to derive addresses from an xPub and a derivation path.
+- notifier: Handling callbacks used by watchers as well as OTS stamping.
+- broker: pub/sub mechanism is taken care by the broker to which all subscribers and publishers should register.
 - Bitcoin: Bitcoin Core node.
 Cyphernode uses a watching wallet for watchers (no funds) and a spending wallet for spending.
 Mandatory component, but optionally part of Cyphernode installation, as we can use an already running Bitcoin Core node.
 - Lightning: optional.
 C-Lightning node.
 The LN node will use the Bitcoin node for its tasks.
 - OTSclient: optional.
 Used to stamp hashes on the Bitcoin blockchain.